 Action is taken by NPAC SMS personnel to create a new service provider.

-Issue a local M-CREATE request for the serviceProv object to/from the NPAC SMS.
-This will attempt to create the serviceProv object on the NPAC SMS.
-If the M-CREATE fails, the appropriate error will be returned.

-The M-CREATE response is received on the NPAC SMS indicating whether the serviceProv object was created successfully.
-If a failure occurs, processing will stop.

-Issue a local M-CREATE request for the serviceProvNetwork object to/from the NPAC SMS.
+Issue a local request for the serviceProvNetwork object to/from the NPAC SMS.
 This will attempt to create the serviceProvNetwork object on the NPAC SMS.
-If the M-CREATE fails, the appropriate error will be returned.
+If the request fails, the appropriate error will be returned, and processing stops.

-The M-CREATE response is received on the NPAC SMS indicating whether the serviceProvNetwork object was created successfully.
-If the object cannot be created, the serviceProv object is deleted and an error is returned.

 The NPAC SMS sends an M-CREATE request for the serviceProvNetwork object to each of the Local SMS(s).

 The Local SMS(s) will respond by sending an M-CREATE response back to the NPAC SMS.